ThePhD/ThePhD.github.io/pages/support.md

 A lot of my work is done out in the open, generally made open-source and freely available.
 If you like any of the projects in my [portfolio](/portfolio) -- in particular my open-source projects for Lua, Unicode, C++ Standardization, and more -- feel free to use any of the means below to support the projects.

-For business inquiries whose revenue can help support the projects, send it to Shepherd's Oasis through [shepherd@soasis.org](mailto:shepherd@soasis.org)!
+For business inquiries whose revenue can help support the projects, visit the [Shepherd's Oasis website](https://soasis.org)!

 - [GitHub Sponsors](https://github.com/users/ThePhD/sponsorship)
 - [Patreon](https://www.patreon.com/Soasis)